hande-qmc/hande/documentation/hubbard.rst

 **symmetry** *isym*
     Integer.

     Only relevant for the momentum space formulation.
 Diagonalise only blocks containing determinants of the same symmetry as the specified symmetry block *isym*.  *isym* refers to a wavevector label (as given in the output).
 To see the symmetry labels for a specific crystal cell, run the calculation without any calculation type specified.
-The :math:`\Gamma` wavevector is always given by *isym*:math:`=1`.
+The :math:`\Gamma` wavevector is always given by *isym*:math:`=1` if *t* is positive and by the number of sites in the cell if *t* is negative.
 **sym** *isym*
     Synonmym for **symmetry**.